 Soft delicious custard soaked brioche with tasty Christmas Pudding with crispy edges.
-Once you have eaten Christmas Pudding like this, you will struggle to eat it any other way again.
+Once you have eaten this Brioche & Christmas Pudding Bread & Butter Pudding, you will struggle to eat bread and butter pudding any other way again.

 This recipe is one of my absolute favourites that my Mum made every New Year’s Day.
 She’d made her delicious Honey Glazed Ham followed by this Brioche & Christmas Pudding Bread & Butter Pudding.
 It was definitely a meal we all loo forward to all year.

 She found the inspiration for this recipe in a Sainsbury’s Magazine years ago and tweaked the recipe from the original Panettone version to be the one we know and love today using brioche, Cointreau and orange zest.